saintsal/powerplays-blog/src/pages/standard-microgrid/index.md

 > Power generated is stored in batteries and supply and demand is balanced to ensure reliability and eliminate electricity waste. - [raeng.org.uk](https://www.raeng.org.uk/grants-and-prizes/international-research-and-collaborations/africa-prize/current-and-recent-awardees/2016)

 One of the biggest costs in solar power provision is from amortizing the batteries.
 With these subscriptions, power demand becomes more predictable.
 This allows a variety of optimizations, from revenue and yield optimization similar to airline tickets, through to designing services that use the batteries more effectively.
-All of these, combined with other technologies like modern AC, enable SMG to make high-amperage power affordable in these communities.
+All of these, combined with other technologies,like digital AC, enable SMG to make high-amperage power affordable in these communities.

 ## Fast deployment - technically, financially and operationally